airladon/FigureOne/tutorials/2 - Collections/README.md

 // Initialize the figure with a default color const figure = new Fig.Figure({ color: [1, 0, 0, 1] });

-figure.addElement(
+figure.add(
   {
     name: 'c',
     method: 'collection',
-    addElements: [        // Add two elements to the collection {
+    elements: [        // Add two elements to the collection {
         name: 'tri',
         method: 'triangle',